Back to Resources

 Can teams use Zapier and Bardeen together?

 Yes.
 Zapier and Bardeen solve different problems.
-Zapier connects cloud applications through APIs, while Bardeen automates browser-based tasks and extracts data from websites.
+Zapier connects cloud applications through APIs; Bardeen automates browser tasks and extracts data from websites.
 Teams often use Zapier for background workflows across business tools and Bardeen for browser tasks like LinkedIn data extraction or form filling.
 The two platforms complement each other rather than compete.

 Does Bardeen work when the browser is closed?

 Bardeen runs locally by default, so automations stop when the browser closes.
-Paid Bardeen plans include cloud execution that runs automations independently, bringing it closer to Zapier's always-on model.
+Paid Bardeen plans include cloud execution that runs automations independently, closer to Zapier's always-on model.
 Zapier's cloud-native architecture runs continuously regardless of whether your computer is on.
-For teams needing unattended, round-the-clock automation, this distinction matters when choosing between the two platforms.
+For teams needing unattended, round-the-clock automation, this distinction matters.

 How does Logic work with Zapier and Bardeen?

-Logic is a production AI platform, not a workflow tool.
-Zapier and Bardeen handle data movement and task automation, while Logic deploys spec-driven agents as typed APIs for AI capabilities like document extraction and content moderation.
-Engineering teams write a spec describing what the agent should do, and workflow tools call the API directly.
-Zapier handles orchestration, Logic handles reasoning.
+Logic is a managed-agent platform, not a workflow tool.
+Zapier and Bardeen handle data movement and task automation; Logic returns managed agents — typed REST APIs with synthetic tests, immutable versioning, model routing, and execution logging — for the AI work in the workflow (document extraction, classification, content moderation, fraud signals).
+Engineering writes a structured spec; workflow tools call Logic's API directly as a step.
+Zapier handles the orchestration; Logic handles the reasoning.